PSLmodels/Tax-Calculator/taxcalc/validation/README.md

 The resulting OUTPUT file is in the same directory as the INPUT file and is called `c2013.in.out-simtax`.

-(2) Do same thing as in item (1) except suppress calculation of the two marginal tax rates and write zero for each marginal tax rate in the OUTPUT.

-`python ../../simtax.py --nomtr c2013.in`

-(3) Do same thing as in item (1) except emulate Internet-TAXSIM logic regarding the approximation of Form 2441 qualified persons for whom child-care expenses are incurred.
+(2) Do same thing as in item (1) except emulate Internet-TAXSIM logic regarding the approximation of Form 2441 qualified persons for whom child-care expenses are incurred.